 Uneven Terrain: When I came across some bumpy bad snow I thought this would be worse but it handles it no problem.
 Even without the cushy Diodes I was on this seems like it would be fine.
 It seems like it would bust through chunder on a powder day though.

 Edge Hold: Really solid edge hold.
 I asked the designer about why his edge hold is so good because I don’t’ see any bumps or extensions.
 He just shrugged his shoulders like a classy humble guy and said nothing.
 Another employee next to him said he just blends a multi radius side cut really well.
 I agree.
 This holds like many of the other boards with bumps and waives in the side cut.
 Never had a problem holding a good edge in the harder snow I came across.
 Is it an ice specialist?
 No but it’s good in most conditions you want to ride.

 Flex: Felt medium/stiff but the rocker in the nose and tail made it easy to butter than you would think.

 Switch: It feels almost like a directional twin riding switch and it borders on great when it comes to riding switch.
 It’s not the best but very doable.

 Jibbing: Didn’t even try with this stiff flex.
 Seemed like it could easily buck you. .

 Pipe: Pretty fun pipe board and even though there isn’t a lot of camber it drove from wall to wall well.

-Jumps: Nice snap off the tail for an ollie and it felt light and springy.
-What few jumps i hit in the park were fun and easy with this board.
+Jumps: Nice snap off the tail for an ollie and it felt light and springy for a board without any camber.
+It’s not super lively but much more than what you would expect for flat to rocker.
+What few jumps I hit in the park were fun and easy with this board.